-Try to rest the knee for the first 24 to 72 hours to allow the early stage of healing to begin.
+Try to rest the knee for the first 24 to 72 hours (1 to 3 days) to allow the early stage of healing to begin.
 Raise your ankle above the level of your hips to reduce swelling.
 You can use pillows or a stool to keep your foot up.
-Use ice as advised above.
+Ice as per advice above.